slopezpereyra/slopezpereyra.github.io/_posts/2025-11-18-CrossCorrelation.md

 subject (perks of working at sleep science).
 I repeated the following process
 twice:

-- Extract an epoch from two channels I repeated the following process twice:

 - Extract an epoch of equal duration from both channels.
 - Compute $\mu_0^{XY}(\nu)$ (and hence cross-spectrum, cross-correlation, etc.).
 - Plot everything.